mahmoud-joumaa/obsidian-to-excel-basic-daily-notes-parser/README.md

 	a.
 Each year has a separate spreadsheet in the excel workbook.

 	b.
 Each spreadsheet has all the dates writter in the `A` column and all the scores written in the `B` column.

+	c.
+If the script does not detect a happy score for a certain date, the score will default to `-1`.

 4. Once the data is written into the corresponding columns, a line chart is drawn based on this data.